rduenasf/birding/docs/birds/yebapa1.md

 scientific_name: "Apalis flavida"
 order: "Passeriformes"
 family: "Cisticolidae (Cisticolas and Allies)"
 description: "Apalis flavida is a species of bird in the Cisticolidae (Cisticolas and Allies) family.
-It has been observed 1 times."
+It has been observed 1 times.
+It has been recorded."
 species_group: "Cisticolas and Allies"
 species_code: "yebapa1"

 sidebar_position: 536
-sidebar_class_name: " "
+sidebar_class_name: " has-audio"
 tags:
   - Passeriformes
   - Cisticolidae (Cisticolas and Allies)
   - Cisticolas and Allies
   - Needs Photo
-  - Needs Audio
+  - Has Audio
 ---

 # Yellow-breasted Apalis <span className='sci_name'>Apalis flavida</span>